 This place has a great vibe as soon as you enter.
 With a mini stage for open mic events and live music, pops of neon green and a bookshelf full of books, Terminal 11 should be on your must-visit list when in Salt Lake.
 Located near water tank #5 it’s a great spot to unwind for a few hours.
 While their specialty coffees start at around INR 150+ their pizza’s range from INR 390 – 525.
 The must try is the Irish coffee and their margarita pizza, which is made fresh.
-They are celebrating their anniversary and have a load of events lined up all through the coming Independence Day week.

 This tiny café near City Center 1, is gaining a lot of popularity.
 While seating might be limited, their service is quick and the food, sumptuous.
 What’s even cooler – it doubles up as an art exhibit space.
 So, if you like their décor, you can literally take it home!
 I couldn’t stop myself from picking up a painting.
 Their food is reasonably priced, with tea and coffee offered at INR 40 – 50 and pastas ranging from INR 120 to 160.
 I really liked the Pasta in Pink Sauce and the Swiss Pie.